alire-project/alire/README.md

 The binary will be found at `bin/alr`.
 You can run `alr version` to see version and diagnostics information.

-Sourcing the `scripts/alr-completion.bash` file will provide bash tab autocompletion.
+Sourcing the `scripts/alr-completion.bash` file will provide Bash tab autocompletion.

 ## Building with `alr`

-If you already have a recent enough `alr` binary, you can alternative build `alr` by simply running `alr build` at the root of the repository.
+If you already have a recent enough `alr` binary, you can alternatively build `alr` by simply running `alr build` at the root of the repository.
 This command will retrieve all necessary dependencies prior to launching the build and configure the environment.